About acupuncture - health benefits and what to expect

 It is a way of life, a way of thinking and seeing the body and how it fits in with Nature.
 This includes the way we eat, sleep and work.

 If you would like to learn more about how it is more than just needles, you can read an article I wrote about it.

-An acupuncture tack or ear seed is a small object that's stuck onto specific points on a person for them to stimulate in between acupuncture sessions.
-They are left stuck on the body using sticky tape night and day, until they loose their stickiness and fall off.
+A tack or ear seed is a small object that's stuck onto specific points on a person for them to stimulate in between sessions.
+They are left stuck on the body using sticky tape night and day, until they lose their stickiness and fall off.

-Acupuncture tacks and ear seeds work by stimulating points a person might need to help rebalance their health.
-This reinforces the acupuncture treatment allowing for greater effect.
-A common use of ear seeds is on the 'mind' point on the ear (Shenmen) to help calm the mind and treat anxiety.
+Tacks and ear seeds work by stimulating points a person might need to help rebalance their health.
+This reinforces the treatment allowing for greater effect.
+A common use of ear seeds is on the 'mind' point on the ear (shenmen) to help calm the mind and treat anxiety.

 There is a growing body of research that shows acupuncture works for a variety of health problems.